 In the present study, comparison of the various tooth measurements was made on 3D printed models and dental stone models with different degrees of crowding.
 In all parameters, the results demonstrated that differences were statistically non significant.
 Similar research on the precision of 3D printed models using various parameters are summarised in (Table/Fig 9) (3),(4),(14),(15),(16),(17),(18).

 Stone models have smooth surface and clearly defined interproximal contact points and cervical edges.
-Insignificant artifacts such as air bubbles and slightly excessive stone materials were observed, however, they were minor and away from the landmarks utilised for measurements.
+Insignificant artefacts such as air bubbles and slightly excessive stone materials were observed, however, they were minor and away from the landmarks utilised for measurements.
 Also, the surfaces of the RP models were coarse showing flaky appearance.
-At a crowded area, the clinical impression was less defined and more likely to have a slight surplus of artifacts.
+At a crowded area, the clinical impression was less defined and more likely to have a slight surplus of artefacts.
 The clinical implication of this reduction in detail was not easy to quantify.
 But such loss in the details may not necessarily be critical for construction of orthodontic appliances, since the shape and size of the teeth and arch form of 3D printing models were similar to the original casts (4).
 According to Sweeney S et al., a successful occlusion is defined as an interarch distance with an inaccuracy of less than 0.5 mm (as opposed to the gold standard) (17).
 Based on clinical validity and the benchmark established by the American Board of Orthodontics’ increments for grading plaster models, the range of error (0.5 mm) was determined (17).
 In the present study, the mean systemic differences were small and statistically non significant, suggesting that RP models might be used interchangeably with dental stone models.
 For craniofacial surgeries, if discrepancies are within 1.0 mm then they are clinically acceptable (4).

 Reconstructed models are becoming more and more useful as a tool for difficult craniofacial case visualisation, diagnosis, and surgery planning.
 It helps to achieve better-operating results, and provide an opportunity to study and manipulate the bone structures of the patient as required before the actual surgery (19).
 RP models of the jaws are used as an aid for the fabrication of distractor to produce osteogenic distraction of the mandibular symphysis (15).
 It is also used to produce customised lingual brackets for subsequent investment.
 RP also act as a valuable tool for preparation of dental socket in autotransplantation cases.
 In production of Invisalign, RP offers advantages of high accuracy with speed (20).
 RP versions have a number of benefits, including being lightweight, durable, highly resistant to abrasion, transportable, and most importantly, the capacity to share digital data (1).
 There is a great potential to create physical models on demand from digital data, which would alleviate the strain of the storage space issue.